 ** image has been updated as of 21/04/2018 to resolve the problems some people had booting their Pi **

 This post is an updated version of the original article I wrote in February 2017.
 It’s using Raspbian Stretch rather than Raspbian Jessie, has Direwolf 1.4 instead of Direwolf 1.3 and the method used to start the gateway has changed.
 Direwolf is now running as a service and can be easily started, stopped, restarted, enabled or disabled through simple commands.
 It has been tested on a Raspberry Pi Zero, a Pi Zero W, a Pi 2B, a Pi 3B and the latest Raspberry Pi 3B+.
+It will not work on a Pi3A+ or a Pi4.
 You now only need to edit one file to get a working gateway unless you want to select a different frequency from 144.800MHz, then you’ll need make an additional edit.

 The instructions are very similar to my previous post except the process of automatically starting Direwolf which has been simplified.
 Even if you are familiar with the previous image, please ensure you read the entire article, especially if you need to change the frequency as the file structure has changed.